crufter/hakit/README.md

 - Make it so simple and obvious that one can pick it up in a couple of minutes.
 - Be gentle to people with a non-fp background.
 - Be fun to use.
-- Reduce time to market of unique web apps by providing tremendous amount of flexibility.

 **Progress**: very-very-very early stage.